Velvet ant: Defense mechanisms

-Predation is one of the strongest forces natural selection uses to drive the evolution of an organism’s morphology, physiology, and behavior.
-During this coevolution, the prey either being consumed by the predator or escaping has resulted in a plethora of impressive defensive strategies in prey species to improve the likelihood of escape.
+Predation is one of the strongest forces natural selection uses to drive the evolution of an organism's morphology, physiology, and behavior.
 Velvet ants avoid predation using the following defense mechanisms: a venomous sting (if female), aposematic coloration, a stridulatory organ in their abdomen, an alarm secretion from their mandibular gland, and a durable exoskeleton.
 This array of defenses has contributed to the velvet ants being attributed the title of "the indestructible insect."
 This title was bestowed on them after experimental interactions between velvet ants and their potential predators that resulted in the survival of the ant and the ultimate avoidance by the predator.

-The venom that velvet ants inject through their stinger has an unknown composition.
-According to one researcher, the painfulness of the sting of Dasymutilla klugii outscored 58 other species of stinging insects tested; the only species this researcher rated as having a more painful sting were the Paraponera clavata (bullet ant), Synoeca septentrionalis (warrior wasp), and Pepsis spp. and Hemipepsis spp. (tarantula hawks).
+The venom that velvet ants inject through their stinger has been investigated for five species of Dasymutilla, revealing that they are composed primarily of peptides.
+According to one researcher, the painfulness of the sting of Dasymutilla klugii outscored 58 other species of stinging insects tested; the only species this researcher rated as having a more painful sting were Paraponera clavata (bullet ant), Synoeca septentrionalis (warrior wasp), and Pepsis and Hemipepsis spp. (tarantula hawks).
 In an experimental setting, only two lizard species (one whiptail and one side-blotched lizard) attacked a velvet ant it was exposed to.
 In both cases the velvet ants were exhibiting rapid lateral and vertical movements to ward off an attack.
 Once the attack occurred the velvet ants would immediately sting the lizards.
 This sting resulted in the dropping of the ants in both cases and avoidance for the remainder of the trial.
 The side-blotched lizard was found dead in its tank 24 hours later.
 The side-blotched lizard is a natural predator of velvet ants, while the whiptail is not.